-Being able to run while holding onto your keys or phone, let alone other necessities such a water bottle, is not always the most easy task.
+Being able to run while holding onto your keys or phone, let alone other necessities such a water bottle, is not always the easiest task.
 While a lot of activewear today comes equipped with pockets, they may be too small or just too uncomfortable to run with.
-Running belts are the practical solution for storing all your hydration essentials, energy gels, phone or MP3player.
-This article will give you a handle on the finding the best running belt to suit your needs.
+Running belts are the practical solution for storing all your hydration essentials, energy gels, or smartphone.
+This article will give you a handle on finding the best running belt to suit your needs.

 If you run for fitness, a lightweight, slim-line running belt can hold a limited amount of storage that’s sufficient to keep you going, bounce-free.
 If you are running a marathon, you can attach your race number to the belt material which is more comfortable than wearing it, and also saves you from making holes in your apparel.

 The storage pouch is expandable to contain everything you need to keep you going, and if you have disposable energy gels and hydration packs, you can collapse the pouch along the way as you use up your supplies.

 Some useful features to look for when purchasing a running belt are;

 - a quick release buckle allowing you to remove the belt literally on the run